Six Million and One: Plot summary

 Director's statement: "For me, This isn't a film about the Holocaust, because we (Me and my siblings) spent most of our time laughing and there is nothing funny about the Holocaust; It's about a rare kind of intimacy and brotherly bond that replaced pain with bitter-sweet humor."

 Production

 The film was shot on HD and was released on DCP and HDCAM.
 It was produced for ZDF/ARTE in Europe and YesDocu in Israel with the support of The New Fund for Cinema and Television (NFCT), the Israeli Film Council, with the collaboration of the Claims Conference, the Cultural Office of Upper Austria, the Future Fund and Nationalfonds, Austria.

-The film was theatrically released in Israel by Lev theaters, in Austria by Thimfilm and in the US by Nancy Fishman Film Releasing, premiering at Lincoln Plaza cinema NYC and broadcast on BBC Four.
+The film was theatrically released in Israel by Lev theaters, in Austria by Thimfilm and in the US by Nancy Fishman Film Releasing, premiering at Lincoln Plaza Cinema, New York and broadcast on BBC Four.